The Conference on Education

 While commentators and analysts have recognized the vast changes that have shaped the Asian continent, it is also crucial to understand the continuities that are maintained even in the face of such impetus for change.
 Apart from change, what constants still resist change?
 In addition, what factors contribute to such ongoing resilience?
 Although it may be argued that the forces of globalization and development have set in motion a number of positive changes in the ways we live our lives, this has also been counterbalanced by the continuities of inequality and suffering of many others.
 The tide of change often exists in a state of tension with the forces of continuity.
 Hence, in order for us to comprehend the forces of change, we must also engage other opposing forces.

 At the same time, attempts to mediate the tension between change and continuity have given rise to growing diversities.
 Driven partly by the forces of migration within a global economic order often guided by transnational markets of production or consumption, new political and social-cultural fragmentations and intersections within nation-states in Asia have emerged.
 In the face of such developments, the implications of and challenges to efforts at sustainability are numerous.
-While it is increasing recognized that sustainability entails dimensions far beyond the ecological sphere, the next step is to examine and understand the impact of change and continuity and the resultant diversities that are contained within.
+While it is increasingly recognized that sustainability entails dimensions far beyond the ecological sphere, the next step is to examine and understand the impact of change and continuity and the resultant diversities that are contained within.

 Change, Continuity and Diversity: Perspectives on Sustainability for Asia seeks to explore such issues and their links to the notion of sustainability through the combined and holistic lenses of an interdisciplinary approach.
-This conference will be held in Hiroshima, Japan, during the 68th Hiroshima Peace Memorial.

-- Population and Ageing
+- Population and Aging

 - Healthcare and Social Support